FernandoKuniy/ai-powered-credit-risk-analysis-dashboard/DEPLOYMENT.md

 3. **Get Credentials**
    - Project URL: Found in Settings > API
    - Anon Key: Found in Settings > API (public anon key)
+   - **JWT Secret**: Found in Settings > API > JWT Secret section
+     - This is required for the backend to verify user authentication tokens
+     - Without it, JWT verification will be disabled (not recommended for production)
+     - Copy the entire JWT secret value (it's a long string starting with `eyJ...`)

 ## Deployment Steps